chenglou/react-motion/README.md

 The library exports a default `Spring`, a `TransitionSpring` and `utils`.

 ### &lt;Spring />
-Exposes a single prop, `endValue`, which takes either an object, an array or a function that returns an object or an array.
+Exposes a single required prop, `endValue`, which takes either an object, an array or a function that returns an object or an array.
 Type: `endValue: object | array | object -> (object | array)`.

 `endValue` can be of an arbitrary shape (**but must stay the same shape from one render to the next**).
 There are however 2 reserved keys: `val` and `config`.
 Say your initial data structure looks so: